 BizTalk RFID architecture is designed to help software developers and device-provider developers easily develop and deploy RFID solutions of varying degrees of complexity.
-It is integrated with the Microsoft Windows Server System and is supported on the Microsoft Windows Server 2008 SP2, Windows Server 2008 R2 and Windows Vista SP2 operating system.
+It is integrated with the Microsoft Windows Server System and is supported on the Microsoft Windows Server 2008, Windows Server 2003, and Windows XP operating systems.

 One of the important features of BizTalk RFID is that it can effectively interface with a broad range of software and hardware components from independent software vendors (ISVs) and independent hardware vendors (IHVs) to build enterprise applications.
 BizTalk RFID is an open platform that many IHVs, ISVs, and system integrators use.

 Device Service Provider Interface

 RFID-enabled devices can use BizTalk RFID through the Device Service Provider Interface (DSPI), which provides uniform device abstraction and enables BizTalk RFID to communicate and manage many different devices.

 For more information, see RFID Provider Architecture.